BloomTech-Labs/mydish-be/README.md

 - **npm run server** to start the local server
 - **npm run test** to start server using testing environment

-## Backend Framework
+## Back-end Framework

  NodeJs/Express/knex

 -    At the beginning of the project about half the devs knew Node/express and half knew Java/spring.
 Team consensus was that Node would be easier to learn for the Java folks.
--    Sticking to a Javascript language framework on the front end and back end would make transitioning between front and back end teams easier when roles would need to change.
+-    Sticking to a JavaScript language framework on the front end and back end would make transitioning between front and back end teams easier when roles would need to change.

 # Endpoints